platformspec/site/docs/spec/overview.md

 The Platform Specification follows several key conventions to ensure clarity, consistency, and ease of use across all environments:

 - **Declarative Approach**: All components and configurations are described declaratively, allowing for clear intent and ease of version control.
-- **YAML Format**: The specification uses YAML for all files to ensure readability, ease of use, and support for hierarchical data structures.
+- **YAML and JSON Formats**: The specification uses YAML or JSON for all files to ensure readability, ease of use, and support for hierarchical data structures.
 - **Modular Design**: The specification encourages modularity, enabling reusable definitions for common platform components and configurations.
 - **Extensibility**: While the core specification is designed to be comprehensive, it is also flexible, allowing for extensions to accommodate specific requirements and customizations.
 - **Cloud Agnostic**: While specific cloud provider features can be defined, the specification remains cloud-agnostic at its core, ensuring it can be applied to any infrastructure, whether on-premises, hybrid, or multi-cloud.